 Just like in dating, you need to know your target audience.

 Looking at your website, you too need to look at your target audience.
 While buyer personas are nothing new, it’s still something that is crucial in identifying the target customer profiles.

 Let’s say you work for a senior assisted living or retirement community.
 Your target audience is likely going to be the children of the seniors looking to move.
 Creating a persona for these decision-makers lets you better understand how to message and where to market to them.

 If you need a place to get started, HubSpot has great resources including the Make My Persona generator.

 Let’s not beat around the bush - the technology tools you use to analyze your website are important to understand your visitors.

-, it can be an overwhelming decision.
+With more than 7,000 marketing technology solutions available today, it can be an overwhelming decision.

 There are a number of helpful questions to ask as you evaluate options, including:

 Does this technology integrate with the platforms I currently use?